Agustín del Castillo

 Agustín del Castillo (1565-1626) was a Spanish Baroque painter.

-Del Castillo was born in Seville, and was an older brother of the painter Juan del Castillo.
+Del Castillo was born in Seville, Spain, and was an older brother of the painter Juan del Castillo.
 Both brothers were trained in painting by Luis Fernández in Seville.
 Afterwards he moved to Córdoba, where he painted religious frescoes and oil paintings.
 Most of his works were destroyed.

 Castillo died in Córdoba, Spain.
 His son Antonio became also a notable artist.